Taking an individual approach

 It doesn’t stop at demographics… personality differences have a much bigger impact in the workplace than many employers expect.
 It’s simply not the case that everyone can work in the same way – some struggle to work in groups while others can’t focus on their own, some may dislike being monitored while others need reassurance at every step of a project.

-Promoting employee wellbeing at work is a goal for many employers – but it can’t be done by treating everyone the same way.
+Promoting employee health and wellbeing at work is a goal for many employers – but it can’t be done by treating everyone the same way.

 Are employers failing their employees?